Insurance Services Office – Public Protection Classification System

 ISO field representatives use the Rating Schedule when surveying a community’s fire protection capability.
 The score that is determined from applying the Fire Suppression Rating Schedule is translated into a Public Protection Classification.

-What does the Change from Class 4 to Class 2 mean to you?
+What does our ISO rating of 2 mean to you?